voxel51/fiftyone/docs/source/user_guide/basics.rst

 Metadata
 --------

-All |Sample| instances have a `metadata` attribute, which can store type-specific metadata about the source data in the sample.
+All |Sample| instances have a `metadata` attribute that stores type-specific metadata about the source media of the sample.

 .. custombutton::
     :button_text: Learn more about adding metadata to your samples